 The Notes are unsecured senior obligations of the Company, and will rank pari passu in right of payment with all existing and future senior indebtedness of the Company and will be senior to future subordinated indebtedness of the Company.
 The Notes mature on November 15, 2007.
 The Notes will accrete in value until November 15, 2002.
-Thereafter, cash interest will accrue on the Notes at the rate of 10.625% per annum and will be payable semi-annually, commencing on May 15, 2003.
+Thereafter, cash interest will accrue on the Notes at the rate of 10.625% per annum and will be payable semiannually, commencing on May 15, 2003.

 Except as stated below, the notes are not redeemable prior to November 15, 2002.
 Thereafter, the Notes are redeemable at the option of the Company, in whole or in part, at any time or from time to time, at a premium which is at a fixed percentage that declines to par on or after November 15, 2005, in each case together with accrued and unpaid interest, if any, to the date of redemption.
-In the event the Company consummates a public equity offering or certain strategic equity investments prior to November 15, 2000, the Company may, at its option, use all or a portion of the proceeds from such offering to redeem up to 35% of the original aggregate principal amount at maturity of the Notes at a redemption price equal to 110.625% of the accreted value of the Notes to be redeemed, plus accrued and unpaid interest, if any, thereon to the redemption date, provided at least 65% of the original aggregate principal amount at maturity of the Notes remains outstanding after each such redemption.
+In the event the Company consummates a public equity offering or certain strategic equity investments prior to November 15, 2000, the Company may, at its option, use all or a portion of the proceeds from such offering to redeem up to 35% of the original aggregate principal amount at maturity of the Notes to be redeemed, plus accrued and unpaid interest, if any, thereon to the redemption date, provided at least 65% of the original aggregate principal aggregate principal amount at maturity of the Notes remains outstanding after each such redemption.